ret42/RE-Thing/README.md

 - ### Web
   - [https://defuse.ca/](Defuse) - Website with lot free tools for RE/Crack Hash, and lot of on tools include in the website
+  - [UnknownCheats](https://www.unknowncheats.me/forum/search.php) - Website with a lot of tutorial about how to use MemoryHacking and Reverse (Some topics are not about RE etc..)

 -----------------